 Always consider any antecedents to the the acute situation: has the situation been exacerbated by poor communication, lack of privacy, overcrowding, boredom, long waiting times or lack of information; will skilled interviewing techniques (and other interventions - eg, de-escalation) negate the need for RT?

 NICE recommends that after an RT episode, the patient should be invited to record their own experience of the incident.

 - Full history - from as many sources as possible.

-- Legal status - is the patient already under the Mental Capacity Act (MCA)?
+- Legal status - establish whether the patient is already under the Mental Capacity Act.

-- If the patient is already on a psychiatric ward (informally or under section 5(2)), rapid tranquilisation (RT) treatment can be given under common law.
+- If the patient is already on a psychiatric ward (informally or under section 5(2)), RT treatment can be given under common law.

 - Mental state examination.

 - Full medication history - including alcohol and substance abuse.